CH Gogees Charisma of Shere Khan Cats – aka: Hannah Belle (her call name)

 Hannah Belle with ALC baby..She was the ultimate kitten thief.
 All babies became hers!

 BosqueBengals Kendi Sitara

 Sitara has a stunning, tight, silky coat with a very light creamy gold background.
 Her rosettes are clearly defined, with lots of acreage between them.
 She passed those huge rosettes and her glitter, to her kittens.
 Her eyes are large and green.
 Her kittens had wonderful personalities and were very loving and friendly.
 Sitara occasionally presented us with beautiful tri-colored Marble kittens.
 We are very lucky to have had her in our breeding program.

-2018: Sitara is still a part of our cattery.
-She is beyond the breeding age, but we enjoy her beauty and personality.
+2018: Sitara was still a part of our cattery.
+She was beyond the breeding age, but we were bless to enjoy her beauty and personality.

 Our Very First Bengal, the beginning of our cattery, year:2000 We miss her.

 Toshani had big puffy whisker pads and a beautiful tight pelt with lots of smaller rosettes..
 Her coat was very silky and loaded with golden glitter.
 Her babies were given her wild, exotic look.
 She added wonderful mahogany centers to her babies’ rosettes.
 She had fluid’ movements, and was very agile.
 Her intelligence was obvious, and was passed to her babies.